 Live-in landlords are common these days, as more and more people choose to lease out rooms in a house they own and live in.
-It can help pay the mortgage, cover running expenses and fill up space that’s otherwise unused.
+It can help pay the mortgage, cover the rising costs of living expenses and fill up space that’s otherwise unused.
 If you lease out part of your home, you’ll receive rent.
 This is usually treated as “assessable income” by the ATO.

-That’s why it’s important to learn the basics about your live-in landlord tax obligations, come tax time…
+That’s why it’s important to learn the basics about your rental income tax obligations, come tax time…

 What changes at tax time?

 When you rent or lease out your room(s), you’ll receive payment in the form of rent from your tenant.
 The rent money you receive is income and it must be claimed on your tax return.
 Specifically, claim it at the ‘Rent’ section on your Etax return.

 Next, you can claim deductions against this income to boost your refund.
 Let’s see how to do that best:

 As a landlord, you need to keep good records

 You’ll want to stay in the ATO’s good books.
 You also want a decent tax refund and to avoid over-taxation.
 The absolute number-one habit that makes those things possible is a good, steady habit for keeping receipts and records.
 It doesn’t have to be hard or complicated!
-Just keep receipts and a short note about any expenses or costs relating to renting your space — plus record any rent income you receive.
+Just keep receipts and a short note about any expenses or costs relating to renting your space – plus record any rent income you receive.

-Your records folder will be particularly useful at tax time when voila – you suddenly remember, and can prove, some refund-boosting landlords’ tax deductions.
+Your records folder will be particularly useful at tax time when you suddenly remember, and can prove, some refund-boosting landlords’ tax deductions.

 Remember, no receipts mean no tax deductions, so keep them all.
 If you’re in doubt about whether a receipt might be claimable, keep it anyway.
-Your tax agent can advise whether you can use it, later, to boost your tax refund.
+Your tax agent can advise at tax time whether you can use it to boost your tax refund.

-Claim your live-in landlord tax deductions: The Apportion Method
+Claim your rental income tax deductions: The Apportion Method

-There are lots of tax deductions you can claim as a live-in landlord by using the “apportion method” Sounds scary?
-Don’t worry, it is simple.
+There are lots of tax deductions you can claim as a live-in landlord by using the “apportion method”.
+Sounds scary?
+Don’t worry, it’s simple.